Troop 171 COVID-19 Safety Policy

-To the highest degree, we strongly encourage everyone who is eligible to be fully vaccinated from COVID-19 (defined below) and, given the recent CDC reports, we strongly encourage everyone to get a booster dose.
+Vaccination: To the highest degree, we strongly encourage everyone who is eligible to be fully vaccinated from COVID-19 (defined below) and, given the recent CDC reports, we strongly encourage everyone to get a booster dose.

-To keep everyone safe, we will follow these safe practices.
+To keep everyone safe, we will adhere to the following safe practices.

 Sleep under the stars, weather permitting.

-When traveling to local events, when riding with people outside of their family, if one or more in the vehicle are not fully vaccinated according to the current CDC guidance, the driver and all passengers will mask up and windows will be cracked open for air flow.
+When traveling to local events, when riding with people outside of their family, if one or more in the vehicle are not fully vaccinated according to the current CDC guidance, the driver and all passengers will wear masks and windows will be cracked open for airflow.